matthew-e-brown/cave-story-music/README.md

 fairly obvious how to do that.
 You can pass `null` to `convertOgg` and `convertOrg` and they will skip adding cover art.

+You can set the `__force_loops__` property on a track to override the number of times a song loops.
+It can be a number, or it can be anything of the format `[+-*/%] n` to add to/subtract from/multiply/divide the main loop-count of the other songs by `n`.

 ## Contributing